No matter how the experts puts it, the way to accumulate wealth can always be deconstructed to a wealthy formula.

 It is why instead of using a 6-7% rate of return to generate cash flow, the guy uses 4%.
 The long term real return for a lot of markets are illustrated below

-Else it is better to be conservative about it.
+It is better to be conservative about it.
 Use safer more predictable lower return instruments and plan with a more conservative rate of return.

 Planning conservatively – an example